Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 The next day during the game, Ozil lined up a free-kick 35 yards from the goal as the opposing goalie taunted him.
 “He can’t score from there.
 We don’t need a wall.”
 Instead of dinking the ball into the box, Ozil smashed it past the flailing keeper into the back of the net, then jogged back across the halfway line, silently.

 He developed a bond with the manager, whose style Winkler likens to Ozil’s former manager at Real Madrid, Jose Mourinho.
 He recognized the push and pull within Ozil and gave him discipline.
-“Mesut needs this kind of man,’’ Winkler says.
-“You have to fight but only at the right time.’’
+“Mesut needs this kind of man,” Winkler says.
+“You have to fight but only at the right time.”

 The club was willing to offer Ozil a spot on its professional team, despite Mustafa’s abrasive negotiating style.
 They agreed on an offer of €4,000 ($4,370) a month, more than enough to move the family to a new apartment.
 Just before Ozil signed it, local powerhouse Bundesliga club Schalke 04 offered him a place on its under-19 team.
 Mustafa abruptly ended the negotiations and disappeared with Ozil back to Gelsenkirchen.